Free disability insurance quotes in minutes

 • Student loan rider: Sets aside extra money to continue making your med school payments while you’re disabled and can’t work.

-How much is disability insurance for doctors?
+How much does disability insurance cost for doctors?

 Disability insurance generally costs about 1% to 3% of your annual income